-- (a) 1 only

-- (b) 2 only

-- (c) Both 1 and 2

-- (d) Neither 1 nor 2

-- .
-Consider the following statements:

-- 1. Education enhances national income and contributes to the growth of society.

-- 2. Punjab is one of the states which has a maximum number of medical colleges.

-- (a) 1 only

-- (b) 2 only

-- (c) Both 1 and 2

-- (d) Neither 1 nor 2

-- 6. Consider the following statements:

-- 1. Seasonal and disguised unemployment is mainly found in the agricultural sector.

-- 2. Urban areas have mostly educated unemployment.

-- 3. People appear to be employed in disguised unemployment.

-- (a) 1 and 2 only
+Select the correct answer using the codes given below: (a) 1 only (b) 2 only

-- (b) 2 and 3 only

-- (c) 1 and 3 only

-- (d) 1, 2 and 3
+- (c) Both 1 and 2 (d) Neither 1 nor 2 - Consider the following statements: 5. - 1.
+Education enhances national income and contributes to the growth of society. - 2.
+Punjab is one of the states which has a maximum number of medical colleges. - Which of the statements given above is/are correct? - (a) 1 only (b) 2 only - (c) Both 1 and 2 (d) Neither 1 nor 2 - 6.
+Consider the following statements: - Seasonal and disguised unemployment is mainly 1. found in the agricultural sector. - Urban have 2. areas mostly educated unemployment. - People appear to be employed in disguised 3. unemployment. - Which of the statements given above is/are correct? - (a) 1 and 2 only (b) 2 and 3 only - (c) 1 and 3 only (d) 1, 2 and 3

-People as Resource 7
+People as Resource

 - 7. Consider the following statements: - 1.
-Unemployment increases economic overload and the dependence of the unemployed on the working population increases. - Unemployment has a positive impact on the overall growth of an economy and an increase in unemployment is an indication of a healthy economy.
+Unemployment increases economic overload and the dependence of the unemployed on the working population increases. - 2.
+Unemployment has a positive impact on the overall growth of an economy and an increase in unemployment is an indication of a healthy economy. - Select the correct answer using the codes given below: